vEnhance/1802/src/opt.typ

 We give one such example below.

 #sample[
-  Find the minimum possible value of
+  Compute the minimum possible value of
   $ f(x,y) = x^2 + y^2 + x y - 6 y $
   in the first quadrant $x,y >= 0$.
 ]